raku-community-modules/GD/README.md

 -------

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+Please see the [LICENCE](LICENCE) in the source directory for full details.

 [1]: lib/GD.pod "GD Perl6 Module Documentation"
 [2]: https://bitbucket.org/pierrejoye/gd-libgd "GD Source Repository"